When Healing Becomes Invisible

 Not to explain myself.

-Just to stay with what I know.
+Just to stay with myself.

 Where are you already trusting yourself, even without anyone else seeing it?